The Non-Orientable Topology of Condorcet's Paradox: Proof of Theorem

-\begin{theorem} The surface $X$ obtained by Construction \ref{construction} is homeomorphic to $\RP$. \end{theorem} \begin{proof} We first prove that $X$ is non-orientable by defining a 2-sheeted covering map $\XCover \rightarrow X$ from a connected, orientable surface $\XCover$.
-Indeed, we take $\XCover = \overline{C}$, and proceed to show that the function $q: \XCover \rightarrow X$ as defined in Construction \ref{construction} is a 2-sheeted covering map.
-The conditions of Definition \ref{definition:2-sheeted-covering-map} are verified as follows.
+\begin{Theorem} Construction~\ref{construction} defines a surface $X$ that is homeomorphic to $\RP$. \end{Theorem} \begin{proof} We first prove that $X$ is non-orientable by defining a 2-sheeted covering map $q: \XCover \rightarrow X$ from a connected, orientable surface $\XCover$.
+Indeed, we take $\XCover = \overline{C}$, and we proceed to show that the function $q: \XCover \rightarrow X$ as defined in Construction~\ref{construction} is a 2-sheeted covering map.
+The conditions of Definition~\ref{definition:2-sheeted-covering-map} are verified as follows.